puhach/ai-dermatologist/README.md

 #### Category 3: Mean ROC AUC

-In the third category, we will take the average of the ROC AUC values from the first two categories.
+In the third category, we take the average of the ROC AUC values from the first two categories.

 The top scores in this category (from the ISIC competition) can be found in the image below.